To understand the benefit and power of TrustedForm's snapshot and video replay it's a good idea to start with an overview of some web basics.

 What is a TrustedForm Snapshot?

 A TrustedForm Snapshot is a file containing a copy of the actual page code that was loaded into the user's browser.
-It is not a screenshot, a mere image of the screen.
-TrustedForm Snapshots contain the code for all of the hidden and visible elements in a page, plus all of the instructions for how the page could interact with a user.
+It is not a screenshot - a mere image of the screen.
+TrustedForm Snapshots contain the code for all of the hidden and visible elements in a page, plus all of the instructions for how a user could interact with the page.

 The TrustedForm Snapshot image that you see when viewing a TrustedForm certificate is an approximation of how the page looked to the user at the moment when the Certificate and Snapshot were captured, as rendered from the Snapshot code itself by your browser.
 But there is much more information in the actual Snapshot file than what you see on your screen.
 By reading the code contained in the Snapshot file, you can determine how any page element would look when presented to the user.
 That means that you can determine what specific text and images they were shown, what data fields, radio buttons, and checkboxes they were presented with, and whether those fields were pre-populated, pre-selected, or pre-checked.
 Information entered into fields or selected by the user is normally kept in a separate area of the user computer's memory and will not be part of the snapshot unless the page code caused the browser to write that data back into the page code before the Snapshot was taken.

 Like the TrustedForm snapshot described above, a TrustedForm VideorReplay is a copy of the page code loaded into the user's browser during the user's interaction with a web page.
 The video associated with a TrustedForm certificate is not merely a shallow recording or simulation of what the page looked like when the user interacted with it, but is an actual copy of the code present on the page and specifically how that code changed over time.